 We are continually striving to provide high quality service to every one of our customers.

 Customers are at the heart of everything we do and by listening to the people we care for, we will improve our services and continue to make them safer and more responsive.
-We will learn lessons that will benefit everyone – not only the people to whom we provide services, but our commissioners, our staff and all our other stakeholders.
+We will learn lessons that will benefit our residents and our staff.
 Sharing and learning from what our customers tell us will support our planning and the delivery of care in all our services and facilities.

 You can provide your feedback – good or bad – quickly and easily through the feedback form on this site.